gmdelc66/primalitytest/README.md

 works via algorithims which do not use randomness to reduce errors and shows that all primes can be found be squaring a number until all factors are found

+** UPDATE JUNE 15th 2020 **

+I added an easter egg.
+A message about factoring and security.
+Have fun running it and ponder what it means about it's security!
+To run, use: python3 secretmessage.py

 ** UPDATE JUNE 14th 2020 **

 I added awesomenumberswecanfactor.txt so you can try out some awesomely large factors that work with the non SIQs non BRENT